-6.1.3.2 POST-DEVELOPMENT DRAINAGE AREA
+6.1.2 DRAINAGE AREA

+The Developer shall delineate both the pre-development and post-development drainage areas at each point of discharge from the Development.
+The pre-development drainage area shall include all lands naturally draining to each discharge point as determined from the City's latest contour mapping using a one-meter contour interval.
+The post-development drainage area shall include all lands draining to each discharge point as determined by the grades on the Engineered plans and the City's latest contour mapping using one-meter contour intervals.
+The pre-development and post-development drainage areas for all discharge points shall include the entire Development Area.

-The post-development drainage area for stormwater management shall be determined from the City's latest contour mapping using a one-meter contour interval and proposed site elevations.
-The post-development area shall be equal to or greater than the pre-development area.
-Runoff from upstream lands not being developed (as part of this application or anytime in the future) which contributes to the development area must be managed appropriately to an acceptable discharge point with sufficient capacity.
-In order to limit the amount of runoff that will be captured by new stormwater infrastructure, such runoff may be captured and redirected to a downstream watercourse or storm sewer system that has the capacity to accommodate the diverted runoff.
+Lands upstream of the Development Area which will remain undeveloped (as part of this application or anytime in the future) which contribute to the drainage area may be excluded from both the pre-development and post-development drainage areas if they can be managed appropriately.
+The runoff from these lands must be captured and redirected to a downstream watercourse or storm sewer system with capacity to accommodate the diverted runoff.
 This may be accomplished with an approved interceptor ditch or berm structure.
-It will be the responsibility of the Developer to obtain the necessary Easements to redirect any runoff or conveyance of water over private property.
+It is the responsibility of the Developer to show that the receiving system has capacity for the diverted runoff and to obtain the necessary Easements to redirect runoff or conveyance of water over private property.

 A PDF of the pre-development and post-development drainage areas (using a scale typically between 1:500 and 1:2500) shall be submitted for review and approval.
-The drainage area PDF shall include: the overall drainage area; all subareas (indicating subarea names and numeric value of areas in hectares); existing and proposed streets, existing and proposed footprints of buildings, driveways and parking lots; existing and proposed stormwater infrastructure; existing and proposed waterways, floodplains, wetlands and buffers; and contours in one-meter intervals.
+The drainage area PDF shall include: the overall drainage area; all sub-catchments (indicating sub-catchment names and numeric value of areas in hectares); existing and proposed streets, existing and proposed footprints of buildings, driveways and parking lots; existing and proposed stormwater infrastructure; existing and proposed waterways, floodplains, wetlands and buffers; and contours in one-meter intervals.
 See Figure 6-1 for a simplified example of a Residential subdivision drainage area plan.
 The Developer must submit a NAD83 georeferenced CAD drawing and a NAD83 georeferenced ArcGIS polygon shapefile of the drainage area(s).